udata setup instructions

 Configure udata

-udata uses a config file called udata.cfg and a custom directory as base for its filesystem, we’ll call it fs.
+udata uses a config file called udata.cfg and a custom directory as a base for its filesystem, we’ll call it fs.
 You can put them as shown below.

 $UDATA_WORKSPACE